simp/pupmod-simp-rsyslog/REFERENCE.md

 Data type: `Simplib::Netlist`

-A list of the failover RSyslog servers
+A list of the failover Rsyslog servers

 * This **order-dependent** list will serve as all of the possible failover log servers for clients to send to if the servers in ``log_servers`` are